 And while it’s true that the number of students heading “off” to college might be a little less than in previous years, the weight of this life transition is still the same.

 So whether your child has opted for distance learning, chosen to attend a school closer to home, or will attend a school across the country, use these four coping strategies to help you get a handle on the change.
+However, if you find yourself struggling and needing someone to talk to then please reach out to a licensed professional counselor.

 1. Know That It’s Perfectly Normal and OK to Feel Sad